PayString/paystring-documentation/docs/getting-started.md

 npm run devAllDown
 ```

-You can also set up your PayID server using [AWS and NGINX][aws-deploy.md].
+You can also set up your PayID server using [AWS and NGINX][remote-deployment].

 Ensure that you follow the [recommended best practices](payid-best-practices) for security.